bmartel/fs-router/README.md

 ### intent

-[Micro](https://github.com/zeit/micro) is a fantastic library, but does not come with a router.
+[Micro](https://github.com/vercel/micro) is a fantastic library, but does not come with a router.
-After using [next.js](https://github.com/zeit/next.js) and really enjoying the "fs as router" paradigm, I thought it might be nice to do the same with micro.

-This is the simplest approach I could think of to create a flexible router that stays out of your way with an intuitive API.
+This loosely replicates the api of [next.js](https://github.com/zeit/next.js) and is compatible as a development alternative of vercel's serverless functions.

 ### usage